|| Home | About | Undergraduate | Postgraduate | Staff | Research | News & Events | Contact Us ||

 For further information please contact the course administrator.

 Please note that not all History modules listed below run each year.
-Tutors may be on leave or courses may not recruit minimum numbers and, whilst the Department makes every effort to give students early warning where a course will not be available in a particular year, unforeseen circumstances sometimes result in late changes in course availability.
+Tutors may be on sabbatical leave or courses may not recruit minimum numbers and, whilst the Department makes every effort to give students early warning where a course will not be available in a particular year, unforeseen circumstances sometimes result in late changes in course availability.

 These specialised modules are availabe to students based in the Centre for Medical Education only.